thindil/steamsky/bin/doc/MODDING.md

   deconstruct order button in the assing crafting order dialog.
 Optional.
 * Key `GiveOrderColoredIcon`: Path to the SVG image which will be used for give order to the crew member button in the assigning order's dialog.
 Optional.
+* Key `FoodIcon`: Path to the SVG image which will be used to show the amount of food.
+Optional.

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
 In this mode